Degree Program: BS/BA + MS

 What are the benefits?

 The benefits of a BS/MS or BA/MS are many including better job prospects and efficient use of your college experience.
 Studies show that newly employed computer engineers and computer science graduates holding a master's degree have the potential to make almost 50% more than engineering candidates with only a bachelor's degree and no experience.
 Job candidates with a master's degree generally stand out in a field of applicants more so than similar candidates with a BS and no experience.
-For students whose bachelor's degree is not in CS or ECE, the master's degree can provide entry into these lucrative fields.
+For students whose bachelor's degree is not in EE, CE, or CS, the master's degree can provide entry into these lucrative fields.

 In the shorter term a BS/MS or BA/MS program is an efficient use of your college time.
 Individuals who wait for completion of the BS or BA to enter a MS program usually take two years to complete the MS. Most candidates will complete the BS/MS or BA/MS in less than five years.
 The time it takes to complete the program is partially based on the amount of Advanced Placement credit you brought to the University and partially based on a carefully constructed curriculum that balances your course load and course requirements to ensure that you will complete the requirements for both programs in a timely fashion.